 The many different varieties of interesting grasses provide an easy way to add color and contrast to a monochrome landscape setting.

 Grasses are very decorative, and well-placed specimens can create very eye-catching points of interest.
-Just think of pampas grass (Cortaderia selloana) planted all in a row, they can define space and provide privacy and windbreak benefits.
+Just think of pampas grass (Cortaderia selloana) planted all in a row, they can define a space and provide privacy and windbreak benefits.

 Before we go ahead and mention some tips on landscaping with ornamental grasses, here lists some great ornamental grasses you can use: